-So What Is the Best Time to Take a Live Culture?
+When Is The Best Time To Take Live Cultures?

-Well, the time is not that important.
-We recommend our customers to take in their live cultures in the morning because it tends to be easier to form a routine and not forget to take them.
-However, if you prefer to take them at another time of day that’s fine.
+We’ll get straight to the point – the time of day isn’t important.
+While we do recommend our customers take their live culture supplements in the morning, it’s only because it’s easier to form a routine this way and not forget to take them.
+However, if you prefer to take them at any other time of day, then that’s perfectly fine as well!

 The authors of the study went on to say that it was the fat content of the meal that was important for the survival of the live cultures.
 So, try to have a little fat in your meal that you take your live cultures with (1).

-There’s another thing, that’s more important than looking for delayed-release or enteric-coated capsules.
-Make sure that whichever live culture you are using lists the sub-strains of bacteria that are in its live culture.
-Just listing a strain should be a big warning sign as to the quality of the live culture.
+There’s another thing that’s more important than looking for delayed-release or enteric-coated capsules.
+Make sure that whichever live culture brand you are using lists the sub-strains of bacteria inside the capsule.
+Just listing a strain should be a big warning sign as to the quality of the live cultures.

-For the most common probiotic strain – lactobacillus acidophilus, we use the sub-strain La-14*.
-This is a well-researched sub-strain that we’ve chosen for its unique health benefits and it’s ability to survive stomach and bile acids.
+For the most common live culture strain – Lactobacillus acidophilus – we use the sub-strain La-14*.
+This is a well-researched sub-strain that we’ve chosen for its unique health benefits and its ability to survive stomach and bile acids.

 *The other sub-strain in Intelligent Labs Live Cultures are Lactobacillus casei LC-11, Lactobacillus paracasei Lpc-37, Lactobacillus plantarum Lp-115 rhamnosus Lr-32, Lactobacillus lactis Li-23, Bifidobacterium bifidum Bb-06, Bifidobacterium breve Bb-03, Bifidobacterium lactis Bi-04, and Bifidobacterium longum BI-05.

 When it comes to live culture supplements, it’s important to avoid generic strains.
 Here’s why: